zoliqe/smartceiver/README.md

 ##### Supported modes
 [Only CW]
 RX is capable to receive SSB signals with WIDE filter.
-TX is keyed by enable/disable Si5351 output.
+TX is keyed by enable/disable Si5351 output (or on AD9850 by power down mode).

 ### Control Software